TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/blynk/automated-device-onboarding.md

 {{< figure src="../api-key-permissions-settings.png" alt="The API key permission settings on The Things Stack" >}}

-Now that automated device onboarding is enabled and configured, you can onboard your first device.
+Now that the automated device onboarding is enabled and configured, you can onboard your first device.

 {{< note "Sometimes, a device requires a reboot to initiate the onboarding flow.
 Make sure to restart the device if it doesn't automatically start the onboarding process after following the setup steps.
 This can help ensure the device properly connects and begins the necessary communication with Blynk and The Things Stack." />}}